lvisintini/xwing-rulebook/outputs/urr-swx.md

 1. Move the ship to the opposite end of the template and slide the rear guides of the ship into the template.

-- A ship cannot boost if it would overlap another ship or an obstacle token, or if the maneuver template would overlap an obstacle token.
+- A ship cannot boost if this would cause its base to overlap with another ship’s base or an obstacle token, or if the maneuver template overlaps an obstacle token.

 - A ship cannot boost if this would cause the ship to flee the battlefield.